 We conclude with the proof of Theorem~\ref{thmB}.
 In the setting where each source satisfies Theorem~\ref{thmB}\ref{B1} (i.e., every source connects to every cycle), the bound on the nuclear dimension follows from the work above.
 We reduce to this case by showing that the sources which do not connect to any cycles can be split off as a finite dimensional direct summand of the graph $C^*$-algebra.

 \begin{proof}[Proof of Theorem~\ref{thmB}] If $E$ does not contain a cycle, then by \cite[Corollary~2.3]{KPR98} $C^*(E)$ is finite dimensional and so has nuclear dimension zero.
 Thus we may assume that $E$ contains a cycle.
-Let $S$ denote the set of sources that do not connect to any cycle.
+We wish to reduce to the case where every source connects to every cycle.
+If this is already the case, we proceed to the next paragraph with $F\coloneq E$.
+Otherwise, let $S$ denote the set of sources that do not connect to any cycle.
 Let $H'\subset E^0$ be the set of vertices that only receive paths from $S$ and no other sources.
 This set is clearly saturated and hereditary, and by Theorem~\ref{K_ideals}, where $\mu$ and $\nu$ are finite paths in $E$.
 However, because no vertex in $H'$ connects to a cycle, there are only finitely many paths $\mu$ with $s(\mu)\in H'$.
 Applying the argument of \cite[Corollary~2.3]{KPR98}, it follows that $I_{H'}$ is a finite dimensional $C^*$-algebra and, in particular, contains a unit.
 We then have $C^*(E)\cong I_{H'}\oplus C^*(E\setminus H')$.
 Since $I_{H'}$ is finite dimensional, its nuclear dimension is 0, so by \cite[Proposition~2.3]{WZ10}, it suffices to show $C^*(E \setminus H')$ has nuclear dimension 1.

 Set $F\coloneqq E \setminus H'$, and note that $F$ has at least one cycle and every source of $F$ connects to every cycle of $F$.
 If $F$ has no sources, then $C^*(F)$ is $\mathcal O_\infty$-stable by Theorem~\ref{Oinf_stable}, and hence has nuclear dimension 1 by \cite[Theorem~A]{BGSW22}.
-If $F$ has at least one source, then by Lemma~\ref{full_ext}, the extension
+If $F$ has at least one source, define $H \subset F^0$ as in Lemma~\ref{seth} (except for $F$ instead of $E$).
+Then, by Lemma~\ref{full_ext}, the extension

 is full.
 Additionally, by Lemma~\ref{ideal_stable}, $I_H$ is stable (and separable), and $C^*(F\setminus H)$ is separable, nuclear, and $\cO_\infty$-stable by Theorem~\ref{Oinf_stable}.
 Therefore, by Theorem~\ref{thm:full} $C^*(F)$ has nuclear dimension 1. \end{proof}